drewchibib/drewchibib.github.io/advice.md

 4. (corollary): cultivate a culture of writing, sharing, and collaborating. **Ban powerpoints.** Power points for internal discussions are counter productive.
 Let the truth win out.
 5. Accounts should be able to belong to multiple parent groups.
 A given entity should be able to have different levels of authorization on different groups of accounts.
 6. When completely changing your service architecture and data schema, it's probably worth it to think about how to make that transition invisible to your clients.
 7. Product-led growth doesn't work until a product exists and has users.
-Product and sales need to be tied at the hip.
+Until then, product and sales need to be tied at the hip.
+It's also worth noting that
 8. use *agile* **principles** where they apply. *Agile* **processes** are a waste of time and money.
 9. Protect the developers time at all costs.
 10. Have a general distrust of meetings.
 The burden of proof should be on the meeting creator to determine whether the meeting is required.
 11. Don't hire as a short term solution.
 If hiring at an organization with many teams, it may be beneficial to delay the time for a new hire to join a team so as to incorporate them into the organization first before the team.
-This also mitigates accidentally hiring someone to fix a short term problem that may have underlying systemic problems.
+This also mitigates accidentally hiring someone to fix a short term problem that may have underlying systemic causes.
-12. Make all emails visible to all employees at all times.
+12. Make all communications visible to all employees at all times.
 Open repository of information and communication.
 This sates curiosity and saves time that may be otherwise spent on "touching base".
 Also, selects against people who may be prone to horde information.
+It turns out that people act differently when others are watching, and the gradient of that difference usually tends towards kindness (feigned or not - kindness is kindness).
+Privcacy is good, usually, but there is usually no reason to enforce any sort of factional information siloes where those sorts of things aren't regulatory requirements.